-Through sport we developed their resilience and wider mental health outcomes, supporting them to make positive life choices.
-The project was subject to an impact report by the University of Ulster which supported our approach and methodology.
+Through sport we developed their resilience and addressed wider mental health issues, supporting them to make positive life choices.
+The project was subject to an impact report by the University of Ulster, which praised our approach and methodology.

-Click below to read our newsletter
+Click on the newsletter below to read more information